appbaseio/reactive-manual/content/docs/list-components/MultiDataList.md

     selects initial items from the list on mount.
 - **value** `String Array` [optional]
     controls the current value of the component.
 It selects the item from the list (on mount and on update).
 Use this prop in conjunction with `onChange` function.
-- **onChange** `function` [optional]
-    is a callback function which accepts component's current **value** as a parameter.
-It is called when you are using the `value` props and the component's value changes.
-This prop is used to implement the [controlled component](https://reactjs.org/docs/forms.html#controlled-components) behavior.
 - **selectAllLabel** `String` [optional]
     if provided displays an additional option to select all list values.
 - **showFilter** `Boolean` [optional]